 To ensure compliance with housing and building codes, cities, towns, and counties will need to engage in code enforcement activities.
 Housing and building code enforcement not only helps to ensure the habitability of specific properties that are in violation of the code, but also helps to keep surrounding homes safe.
 A home that shows clear signs of abandonment and neglect, for example, may be a target for criminal activity that compromises the safety of neighboring residents.
-Cities, towns, and counties take different approaches to code enforcement depending on local circumstances.
+Cities, towns, and counties take different approaches to code enforcement depending on their size, statutory authorities, resources, and local circumstances.
 Some jurisdictions adopt adversarial models focused on penalizing violators, whereas others adopt cooperative models focused on helping owners bring their properties into compliance.
 Housing code enforcement may take place at administrative, civil, and/or criminal levels.
 Some jurisdictions rely primarily on residents to report possible violations, while others take a more proactive approach and conduct windshield surveys or other inspections on a regular basis.
 Building code enforcement is undertaken by a local department of buildings, and is typically carried out by reviewing design plans and issuing permits when new construction or renovation is going to be undertaken.

 Housing code inspection models

 It is generally considered that proactive inspections can lead to earlier identification of violations and the reduction of complaints over time.
-Proactive models are also understood to benefit vulnerable renters who may not be knowledgeable about the complaint system, may fear retaliation from their landlords if they complain, and/or who may lack the language skills necessary to navigate the complaint system.
+Proactive models are also understood to benefit vulnerable renters who may not be knowledgeable about the complaint system, may fear retaliation from their landlords if they complain, and/or who may lack the language skills necessary to navigate a complaint-based system.
 Undocumented renters may be particularly reluctant to use complaint-based systems because of these barriers.
 Proactive inspection programs can also benefit property owners by helping them become aware of defective conditions before they worsen and by incentivizing preventive maintenance.

 Reactive inspection models, by contrast, are complaint-based.
-Inspections occur only when tenants report possible violations.
+Inspections occur only when tenants or neighbors report possible violations.
 Because reactive inspection programs rely on residents reporting, the code enforcement agency is less likely to be aware of all violations that exist in the locality.
 Vulnerable tenants, who fear retaliation and/or are not knowledgeable about the reporting system, may be reluctant to make complaints.
 Thus, housing inhabited by these residents is likely to fall outside the radar of the code enforcement agency.

 Housing code enforcement models